doc-department/1107/what_it_is/apps_and_programs_on_the_safe_network.md

 The apps and programs contain cryptographically secured key pairs and can use these to automatically sign requests for session management or membership of any network service.

-For example, a website with membership can present a join button and merely clicking that would sign an authority and allow access in the future.
+For example, a website with membership can present a join button and clicking that would sign an authority and allow access in the future.